SiddhantAttavar/NPS-INR-Codewars-2022/Prelims/Problem6/Question.md

 # To The Moon!

 ## Problem Statement: <br>
 X Æ A-12 took his friends to a birthday party or mars!
 They spot an alien with a very big head and no nose.
-He gives them a matrix of nxm blocks and goes away.
+He gives them a matrix of n x m blocks and goes away.
 Now, X Æ A-12, being the smartest person there, challenges his friends.
 He asks them to make a code, which will take the first row and last row, and interchange it, something like this

 ## Input Format: <br>
 ```